Updated: Dec 9, 2020

 Christmas time can get very stressful but there are many things that can be put in place to decrease the anxiety.

 1. You do not need to attend every single event that you are invited to.
-There is actually 365 days in the year (well 366 as 2020 is a leap year) so we do not need to only catch up with people around Christmas and New Years, so add some catch up events with friends or family for other times during the year.
+There is actually 365 days in the year, so we do not need to only catch up with people around Christmas and New Years, so add some catch up events with friends or family for other times during the year.

 3. If you need help to organise a Christmas event ASK!
 If people offer help ACCEPT IT!
 So often we take on tasks ourselves and then are too worn out to enjoy the end result.
 So when people offer to bring a plate say "Yes that would be great can you bring....?"
 It takes the pressure off you both physically and financially.

 5. Often the catching up with family that we may not see that often can be stressful for some people.
 This can be due to split families, family feuds or even after the death of a loved one.
-Take this into consideration and prepare whether that is by talking to someone before Christmas, using some flower essences such as emergency essence before being in a hard situation or removing yourself from the situation entirely.
+Take this into consideration and prepare whether that is by talking to someone before Christmas, using some flower essences such as emergency essence before being in a hard situation or removing yourself from the situation entirely, this may be by not attending or changing venues that may be too hard to go to.

 6. Christmas can get a bit expensive and this can lead to financial anxiety, especially in January when the credit card bill comes in.
 Organise with friends or family a Secret Santa where each person buys one gift for one person each instead of for everyone.
 Choose a gift that you can share and do things together such as movie tickets, dinner vouchers, theatre tickets or a park season pass.
 Use this time to get crafty or into the kitchen and make that pickle recipe that Nanna used to make (do it with Nanna if you can as that would be great time spent), or some bath salts or body scrub using what you already have in the pantry, use up old fabric or favourite old jumper for a great cushion covers.
 I love to up-cycle so this is a great way to save money on a heart felt gift.
 I do not think everything has to be brand new in a gift.
 One of my favourites is an antique tea pot my brother gave me one Christmas, as he saw it and knew I would love it.